If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

 This was the stuff that I dreamt about when planning our trip to Vietnam.
 I’ll let the pictures speak again here.
 This Ha Giang motorbike loop was easily one of the highlights of our trip, and we felt on top of the world on our small motorbike.

 After another 100 kilometers, we arrived in the very small and remote village of Du Gia.
 We found a nice hotel here and enjoyed the great local cuisine (and the obligatory happy water a.k.a. rice wine!)

 We didn’t drink too much of it though since we had one more day to survive on our motorbike!

 Day 19: Riding the motorbike from Du Gia back to Ha Giang and getting back to Hanoi

 Our final day on the Ha Giang motorbike loop featured one of the most remote areas of the Ha Giang province.
 It was really relaxing to drive through these quiet areas.

 It surprised us just how varied the road conditions were.
 Some roads are absolutely perfect: wide and perfectly covered by a smooth layer of asphalt.
-And then there’re patches were you have none of that.
-In fact, there were patches where we had to get off our motorbike because it was nothing more than a bed or rocks and dirt.
+And then there’re patches where you have none of that.
+In fact, there were patches where we had to get off our motorbike because it was nothing more than a bed of rocks and dirt.